-Due to the initial level of structural uncertainty, and agency conflict regarding that uncertainty, the AMP was divided into two phases - a 'management as experiment' phase that emphasizes learning, i.e., reducing structural uncertainty (MacNab 1983, Walters 1986, Walters and Holling 1990), and an active adaptive management phase.
+Due to the initial level of structural uncertainty, and agency conflict regarding that uncertainty, the AMP was divided into two phases - a 'management as experiment' phase that emphasizes learning, i.e., reducing structural uncertainty (MacNab 1983, Walters 1986, Walters and Holling 1990), and an iterative phase.
 The former was designed to explore grayling population response to hypothesized drivers that could be influenced via management actions.
-The latter will use the information gained in phase 1 to determine an optimal policy to inform annual management decisions (while still learning, but with less of an emphasis on learning).
+The latter is using the information gained in phase 1 to determine an optimal policy to inform annual management decisions (while still learning, but with less of an emphasis on learning).